 10. Be yourself

-It’s much easier and more fun to be authentic than to pretend to be something or someone else.
+Finally, it’s much easier and more fun to be authentic than to pretend to be someone else or something your are not.
 Healthy relationships are made of real people.

 What Do You Think About The Above Topic?